How daily lifestyle habits can improve your finances

 For example, to keep from spending too much eating out, I’ll usually plan dinner in the morning.
 That way, I’ll remember to take whatever meat I need out of the freezer before I head to work.
 When I get home and the meat is thawed, I feel a commitment to make dinner at home.
 Temptation to go to Chipotle: averted.

-This is just one lifestyle habit I can develop to keep me on track with my budget.
+This is just one lifestyle habit that keeps me on track with my budget.

 Other ways to minimize temptations are: